 Student Travel, Training and Research Funds Overview

 The principal source of funding for travel and research related expenses of graduate students lies with their research laboratory.
 Recognizing the special situation of dual degree training, additional funds are provided by the MSTP in support of its students.
 These funds are meant to provide MSTP students with more flexibility, early on when they have not yet chosen a laboratory and later for travel, research or training related expenses that are not directly provided for by the thesis advisor’s grants.
 Each student will receive a budget of $2400 ($1200 for each four years that they are matriculated in the MSTP).
 Unspent funds can be carried over from one 4-year period to the next.
 However no single expenditure can exceed $1000 and the total aggregate amount of funds available will not exceed $2400 per student.
+Any unspent funds must be utilized before January of each student's fourth and last year of medical school.
 All spending is limited to expenses related to a student’s travel, training, or research and is subject to the approval of the Program Director.

 Participation in national conferences is a critical component of career development.
 Use of funds for the purpose of attending scientific conferences is therefore strongly encouraged.
 Travel related expenses include but are not limited to registration fees, airline tickets, car rental, food and lodging.
 Students wishing travel to participate in a conference, course or instructional program directly related to their thesis research may do so with prior approval from the thesis advisor.
 Students are strongly encouraged to use the MSTP funds to supplement or leverage travel funds from other sources (see below).